roboticslabunipa/WOA2022/README.md

 At the end of these steps, the build directories will be generated and the jason and jacamo scripts work from the terminal (try typing jason or jacamo from a new shell.

-***In 'jacamo 1.1/build/libs' the file jason-3.1.jar is excluded, so you have to copy it from the path jason 3.1/build/libs and paste it into the previous directory***
+***In 'jacamo 1.1/build/libs' the file jason-3.1.jar is excluded for implementation reasons (by default it would be included), so you have to copy it from the path jason 3.1/build/libs and paste it into the previous directory***

 For more details on setup Jacamo and/or Jason follow the instruction for Developer in the README at this links:
 - https://github.com/jacamo-lang/jacamo